Tutorial 17 of 414. Volatility & Probability Filters5 min read

 The Contract Score (also shown as Rating) is a 0–100 composite we calculate for every contract.
 It blends:

-A 75+ score is typically a "no-brainer" wheel trade.
-Below 50, there's almost always a reason to skip.
+A 75+ score is typically a strong wheel candidate.
+Below 50, there's often a reason to skip.
+For the full formula — weights, DTE multipliers, and premium thresholds — see Understanding Contract Score.

 Where to find it